bisq-network/bisq/apitest/docs/api-beta-test-guide.md

 ```
 $ ./bisq-cli --password=xyz --port=9998 getfundingaddresses
 ```
-You can check block explorers for the status of a transaction, and check your Bisq BTC wallet address directly:
+You can check a block explorer for the status of a transaction, or you can check your Bisq BTC wallet address directly:
 ```
 $ ./bisq-cli --password=xyz --port=9998 getaddressbalance --address=<btc-address>
 ```